The-Ronin-Project/infx-semantic-normalization-api/README.md

 - PyCharm IDE
 - Postman

+#### Environment setup
+Contact a team member for details about creating your own .env file from our [.env.template](.env.template) and saving it in the same folder.

 #### PyCharm setup
 1. In PyCharm, open the project.
 The later versions of PyCharm should recognize it as a Poetry project